Industrial Production Eurozone

 Event Time: 09:00 CET

 The industrial production used to be volatile in Europe before the coronavirus crisis, as the trade war between US and China kept the sentiment fluctuating.
 Production posted some massive declines in March and April 2020 due to the lock-downs, but bounced back up.
 Although, with the increasing of the restrictions the industrial production turned negative again in September, declining by 0.4%.
 In October though, we saw a surprising jump by 2.1%, while in November production increased by 2.5%.
-In December production declined again, but it returned to expansion in january, so let's see where February stands now.
+In December production declined again, returned to expansion in January, and declined again in February.
+March came at 0.1%, while April is expected at 0.4%.
 Please follow us for live calendar updates.

 <% indicator.indicator_name %>